Kau5h1K/Kau5h1K.github.io/_posts/2019-04-23-john-snow-eda-map.md

 ---
 ## 1. Dr. John Snow
 <p><img style="float: left;margin:5px 20px 5px 1px" src="https://assets.datacamp.com/production/project_132/img/johnsnow_final1.png"></p>
-<p>Dr. John Snow (1813-1858) (no, not the Game of Thrones's character) was a famous British physician and is widely recognized as a legendary figure in the history of public health and a leading pioneer in the development of anesthesia.
+<p>Dr. John Snow (1813-1858) was a famous British physician and is widely recognized as a legendary figure in the history of public health and a leading pioneer in the development of anesthesia.
 Some even say one of the greatest physicians of all time.</p>
 <p>As a leading advocate of both anesthesia and hygienic practices in medicine, he not only experimented with ether and chloroform but also designed a mask and method how to administer it.
 He personally administered chloroform to Queen Victoria during the births of her eighth and ninth children, in 1853 and 1857, which assured a growing public acceptance of the use of anesthetics during childbirth.</p>
 <p>But, as we will show later, not all his life was just a success.
 John Snow is now also recognized as one of the founders of modern epidemiology <em>(some also consider him as the founder of data visualization, spatial analysis, data science in general, and many other related fields)</em> for his scientific and pretty modern data approach in identifying the source of a cholera outbreak in Soho, London in 1854, but it wasn't always like this.
 In fact, for a long time, he was simply ignored by the scientific community and currently is very often mythified. </p>
 <p>In this notebook, we're not only going to rediscover his "data story", but reanalyze the data that he collected in 1854 and recreate his famous map (also called The Ghost Map).</p>